KwaGabriel/kwagabriel.github.io/index.md

   <video class="videobanner-player" src="assets/media/videos/banner.mp4" type="video/mp4" autoplay loop muted></video>
 </div>

-# Gabe’s Portfolio
+# Gabe’s Portfolio 🍞
 <img class = "badge" src="assets/media/images/badge.png"/>

 ## I am Gabriel,

-a game dev from UOWM KDU.
-Currently a Junior Programmer at Kaigan :D
+a programmer currently at Kaigan Games and an alum of UOWM KDU

+I mainly do gameplay programming and editor tools in Kaigan Games, along with maintenance and deployment of the mobile projects for Google and iOS.
-I have been acquainted with Unity throughout my course completing solo and team projects alike.
+During my studies I completed various solo and team projects.
 For my final year project, I was part of Studio Reroll that made Esc:RNG as a general game programmer.
-I did UE related projects during my internship at Nimbus Games.
+I did projects in Unreal during my internship at Nimbus Games.

+Check out my latest hobby project in the draggable container!

 Please drop me an email if there are any questions or for further discussion, I look forward to hearing from you!

 <div class = 'h3a-rightalign'></div>